Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-\paragraph{Chargeback Defense:} The experiment, conducted from late October to late December 2023, included over 30 thousand consumers.
+\paragraph{Chargeback Defense} The experiment, conducted from late October to late December 2023, included over 30 thousand consumers.
 During this period, a random subset of consumers who initiated chargeback requests was assigned to the experiment and then randomly divided into two groups.
 Contesting chargeback disputes requires a broad skill set, including claim analysis, evidence collection, and persuasive defense writing, which is especially challenging in cross-border contexts characterized by language barriers and complex regulations and customs.
 As a result, more than half of chargeback disputes on the focal platform were left unaddressed by sellers.
 In the control group, consumer claims were initially addressed by sellers.
 If no action was taken, approximately 3-5 outsourced workers then intervened to resolve the claims.
 However, these employees could only handle a small fraction of cases elaborately, while most were processed using generalized templates that proved far less effective.
 In contrast, claims in the treatment group were initially managed by sellers and subsequently supported by GenAI agents.
-Note that this is the only experiment where costs were not identical between treatment and control conditions.
-Specifically, in the treatment group, the elimination of 3-5 outsourced employees reduced labor costs, but the effect was negligible.
-We expect the treatment group to experience higher resolutions, since GenAI can generate more tailored and context-specific responses than template-based staff.